-A RoboCup-2001 highlight is a contest among nearly 50 teams of middle – and – high school students.
+A RoboCup-2001 highlight is a contest among nearly 50 teams of middle- and high-school students.
 Their small robots are generally about the size of a child’s toy and compete by playing Botball.
-This game requires robots to perform complex maneuvers that involve placing small black and white balls in scoring positions on a four-by-eight-foot playing area.
+This game requires robots to perform complex manoeuvres that involve placing small black and white balls in scoring positions on a 4-by-8-foot playing area.
 The junior league teams compete using LEGO Mindstorm kit robots.

 Not all of the competitions are fun and games.
 In Robot Rescue, the robots must successfully negotiate through three courses designed to simulate the hazards you might find in a collapsed building after an earthquake.
 The robots are charged with locating survivors and reporting back to human rescuers about their locations, as well as the obstacles to their rescue.
 In this competition, team members can use autonomous robots or employ varying levels of remote control, but the robots must find their own way through obstacles inherent to collapsed structures, such as stairs or debris.

-“We chose the robot search-and-rescue model because it’s a very real-world effort,” says Adam Jacoff, a mechanical engineer with the U.S. National Institute of Standards and Technology (formerly the U.S. National Bureau of Standards) Intelligent Systems Division.
+“We chose the robot search-and-rescue model because it’s a very real-world effort,” says Adam Jacoff, a mechanical engineer with the National Institute of Standards and Technology (formerly the United States National Bureau of Standards), Intelligent Systems Division.
 The organization, which has long researched automation and robotics, designed the test areas for Robot Rescue.

 As for the hors d’oeuvres competition, programmers were encouraged to think of innovative ways for robots to detect a person’s presence and then serve them, with an emphasis on the human/robot user interface.
 The challenge was helping the robots autonomously negotiate a crowd of human partiers.

 Will we see such robots in our daily lives anytime soon?
-Probably not, but among the competitions’ leading sponsors are the U.S. Naval Research Laboratory and the Defense Advanced Research Projects Agency.
+Probably not.
+But among the competitions’ leading sponsors are the U.S. Naval Research Laboratory and the Defense Advanced Research Projects Agency.
 DARPA has a reputation for supporting technological advances that go mainstream: This agency originally funded the government research network that eventually evolved into the Internet and the World Wide Web.
-So although robots may not wait on us in the next five to ten years, it may not turn out to be all science fiction either.
+So although robots may not wait on us in the next five to 10 years, it may not turn out to be all science fiction either.